 Universities in the UK and US place great emphasis on applicants’ personal statements.
 As liberal arts education has long had an established place in the US higher education system, universities in the US usually accept multiple letters of recommendation from each candidate.
 They like to know more about the candidate’s learning experiences, level of participation and curiosity as seen through the eyes of others.
 On the other hand, UK universities usually look at how passionate the candidates are about the subject they have chosen, and allow the applicants to include comments from third parties in their statements.

-Budget choice: Advance to US/Canada universities through community colleges
+US/Canada – Budget choice to universities through community colleges

 The costs of studying and living in the US/Canada may not be affordable for everyone.
 If you are on a tight budget, you may want to consider the “2+2” education plan, that is, two years of community college with another two years of university courses.
 Take Canada as an example: a basic four-year university program costs around HK$400,000 to HK$1.3 million1, but if you choose the "2+2" approach, you are looking at tuition fees of only about HK$170,000 to HK$500,000 (about 40% of the cost)2.